Home / Issuing / Manage Credit

 For a complete Adverse Action Reason Codes list, see the API Reference.

-legalBusinessNamevalues will be used when you create an Application for the Card Product for the Business Account Holder.
+legalBusinessNamevalues will be used when you create an application.

 In the Live environment, a

-DENIED Application may have 1 or many associated AA reasons which must be provided to the customer.
+DENIED Application may have 1 or many associated Adverse Action reasons, which must be provided to the customer.